Modern paganism: Polytheism

 One principle of the pagan movement is polytheism, the belief in and veneration of multiple gods or goddesses.
 Within the pagan movement, there can be found many deities, both male and female, who have various associations and embody forces of nature, aspects of culture, and facets of human psychology.
 These deities are typically depicted in human form, and are viewed as having human faults.
 They are therefore not seen as perfect, but rather are venerated as being wise and powerful.
 Pagans feel that this understanding of the gods reflected the dynamics of life on Earth, allowing for the expression of humour.

-One view in the pagan community is that these polytheistic deities are not viewed as literal entities, but as Jungian archetypes or other psychological constructs that exist in the human psyche.
+One view in the pagan community is that these polytheistic deities are not viewed as literal entities, but as Jungian archetypes or other psychological constructs.
 Others adopt the belief that the deities have both a psychological and external existence.
-Many pagans believe adoption of a polytheistic world-view would be beneficial for western society – replacing the dominant monotheism they see as innately repressive.
-In fact, many American neopagans first came to their adopted faiths because it allowed a greater freedom, diversity, and tolerance of worship among the community.
-This pluralistic perspective has helped the varied factions of modern paganism exist in relative harmony.
+Many pagans believe adoption of a polytheistic worldview would be beneficial for Western society—replacing the dominant monotheism they see as innately repressive.
+In fact, many American modern pagans first came to their adopted faiths because they offered greater freedom, diversity, and tolerance of worship within the community than other faiths.
+This religious pluralism has helped the varied factions of modern paganism exist in relative harmony.
 Most pagans adopt an ethos of "unity in diversity" regarding their religious beliefs.

-It is its inclusion of female deity which distinguishes pagan religions from their Abrahamic counterparts.

-In Wicca, male and female deities are typically balanced out in a form of duotheism.
-Among many pagans, there is a strong desire to incorporate the female aspects of the divine in their worship and within their lives, which can partially explain the attitude which sometimes manifests as the veneration of women.
+The inclusion of female deities is one facet that distinguishes pagan religions from most of their Abrahamic counterparts.
+In Wicca, male and female deities are typically balanced in a form of duotheism.
+Among many pagans, there is a strong desire to incorporate the female aspects of the divine in their worship and within their lives, which can partially explain the attitude that sometimes manifests as the veneration of the sacred feminine.

-There are exceptions to polytheism in paganism, as seen for instance in the form of Ukrainian paganism promoted by Lev Sylenko, which is devoted to a monotheistic veneration of the god Dazhbog.
+There are exceptions to polytheism in paganism, as seen, for instance, in the form of Ukrainian paganism promoted by Lev Sylenko, which is devoted to a monotheistic veneration of the god Dazhbog.
 As noted above, pagans with naturalistic worldviews may not believe in or work with deities at all.
 Pagan religions commonly exhibit a metaphysical concept of an underlying order that pervades the universe, such as the concept of harmonia embraced by Hellenists and that of Wyrd found in Heathenry.